 Valuing your employees, their work ethic and wellbeing goes a long way in improving employee loyalty.
 By offering continual training, you are investing in your employees.
 They are then in turn investing in your company and your customers.
 It’s also likely to increase staff motivation, productivity and loyalty.

 Closing the skills gap should also reduce staff turnover.
 Recruiting to replace staff who have left your company is not only costly but can be incredibly disruptive for a team.
 The more loyal your staff are, the less likely they are to leave.
 Setting out a progressive career path within your company shows that you are thinking of your employees as a long-term part of your company’s journey.

 The productivity levels in the UK have remained at a static 26.6% for over 10 years.
 And it’s not just in the UK, 40% of employers across the globe are struggling to fill roles due to a lack of skills.
 The impact of this on our economy and innovation is huge.
 What kind of skills are needed to get us back in gear?
 Problem solving, critical thinking, technological skills all need development.
 Let’s not forget about the skilled workers such as electricians, plumbers, bricklayers or they will see the same sort of demise as our more traditional craft skills.

 The responsibility doesn’t solely lie with business owners of course.
 The education system and government need to invest in our current and future workforces too.

 The skills gap will likely never fully close, due to the ever-enhancing landscape of businesses.
 But if bridges aren’t built, we could see the majority of once skilled workers get left behind.

 To begin building those bridges, discover where your company currently sits on the Value Builder score.
 This looks at 8 key value drivers, including Growth Potential and Customer Satisfaction.
 We can then look at where you want your business to be and how to get it there.

-Keep up to date with the latest from Uscita by following us on Twitter.
+Keep up to date with the latest from Uscita by connecting on Linkedin.